endeavorb2b/websites/packages/identity-x/README.md

     // The mount point for backend JSON handlers
     // This is optional.
 If left blank will automatically mount to `/__idx`
     mountTo: '/__idx',
+    // Whether debug messages should be logged to the console
+    debug: process.env.NODE_ENV === 'development',
   },
 }
 ```